dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ### Meta Quest 2

+> NOTE: As of December 2024, we do not recommend buying a Quest headset without a warranty because of the Meta firmware issues bricking headsets with old firmware.
+Only purchase a headset if you can verify it is running the latest firmware and is functional.

 - Meta used multiple suppliers for the LCD panel, with significant variance in color and visibly different pixelation.
 You might get a panel with good color, or one with washed out colors.
 - The much better display on the Quest 3 is preferred, but a used or refurbished Quest 2 may be a decent introductory headset if you get it at a good price.

 ### Meta Quest Pro

+> NOTE: As of December 2024, we do not recommend buying a Quest headset without a warranty because of the Meta firmware issues bricking headsets with old firmware.
+Only purchase a headset if you can verify it is running the latest firmware and is functional.

 - The Quest 3 is both cheaper and higher resolution.
 - On Meta headsets, eye tracking with OpenXR is only available in debug mode.
 This requires a developer account, which must be verified by Meta. *The author had to send their driver’s license to Meta to pass verification.
 Your experience may vary.*